Clinical neuropsychology postdoctoral fellowship

 Veronica Bordes Edgar, Ph.D., ABPP

-Dr. Bordes Edgar is a board certified neuropsychologist and Associate Professor with joint faculty appointments in Psychiatry and Pediatrics at the University of Texas (UT) Southwestern Medical Center.
-She serves as a bilingual (English/Spanish) Pediatric Neuropsychologist at Children’s Health and is Co-Director for the Division of Developmental-Behavioral Pediatrics at UT Southwestern Medical Center.
+Veronica Bordes Edgar, PhD, ABPP is a board-certified neuropsychologist and Professor with joint faculty appointments in Psychiatry and Pediatrics at the University of Texas (UT) Southwestern Medical Center.
+She serves as a bilingual Pediatric Neuropsychologist at Children’s Health.
+At UT Southwestern Medical Center, she serves as Co-Director for the Division of Developmental-Behavioral Pediatrics and is the Director of Clinical Training for the Clinical Psychology Doctoral Program.
 She earned her PhD from Arizona State University after completing her internship at Boston Children’s Hospital/Harvard Medical School.
 She completed postdoctoral training in neuropsychology at The University of Minnesota Medical School.
 She is Board certified through the American Board of Professional Psychology (ABPP) in Clinical Neuropsychology and Pediatric Neuropsychology.
-Her areas of interest include cultural and bilingual issues in assessment, genetic and neurodevelopmental disorders, and interdisciplinary teaching of medical and psychology trainees.
-Dr. Bordes Edgar currently serves on the Admissions Committee for the UT Southwestern Clinical Psychology Doctoral Program, Faculty on the AGGME Developmental Behavioral Pediatrics Fellowship Program, and the Diversity and Inclusion Committee in Clinical Psychology for UT Southwestern.
+Her areas of expertise include cultural and bilingual issues in assessment, genetic and neurodevelopmental disorders, and interdisciplinary teaching of medical and psychology trainees.

 Beatriz (Tish) MacDonald Wer, Ph.D.